How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Building a half-duplex node is slightly simpler and less expensive, but even if you do not yet fully understand or appreciate the advantages of full-duplex there is no disadvantage to supporting full-duplex and you will then have a higher-quality node that will be a better long-term investment.

-Usbradio Driver Additional Notes
+USBRadio Driver Additional Notes

-A related note and clarification about usbradio's carrierfrom=vox mode is that one reason it works so well in a full-duplex node is that full-duplex radios have a higher background noise level during quiet parts or pauses in speech, since the radio you talk into the node with will be receiving at the same time it's transmitting.
-Thus the small amount of path noise / white noise you typically hear on FM comes through the radio speaker and gets coupled into the mic, thereby ensuring that the signal received by the node is always going be at least 1mV, which is then sufficient for usbradio's "vox" mode to sense a carrier and keep RX CD set.
+A related note and clarification about USBRadio's carrierfrom=vox mode is that one reason it works so well in a full-duplex node is that full-duplex radios have a higher background noise level during quiet parts or pauses in speech, since the radio you talk into the node with will be receiving at the same time it's transmitting.
+Thus the small amount of path noise / white noise you typically hear on FM comes through the radio speaker and gets coupled into the mic, thereby ensuring that the signal received by the node is always at least ~1mV, which is then sufficient for USBRadio's "vox" mode to sense a carrier and keep RX CD set.
 (This small amount of noise is very smooth and of a broadbanded random nature that is not distracting or noticeable.)
 If half-duplex radios are used with this node the incoming signal during quiet parts might not be loud enough at all times and you might get some occasional RX CD drops.
 However if there is any other background noise such as a breeze blowing, road noise, or general noise around the house, or you don't pause too long when talking it's unlikely to be an issue, and you can always set the voxhangtime parameter higher.
 Its default is 2000mS, while 500mS seems to work quite well with full-duplex radios.
 Also some full-duplex radios have more noise and speaker→mic coupling than others.
 The FT-530 has the lowest noise floor and clearest audio of any full-duplex HT I've tested, whereas the TH-D72, IC-W32A, and TH-79A are a little noisier and would probably never have an issue with false CD drops.

 Summary

-There are no disadvantages to full-duplex other than that it increases the cost of the node by $25 for a 2nd HT, which is a small price for all the above advantages.
+There are no disadvantages to full-duplex other than that it increases the cost of the node by ~$20 for a 2nd HT, which is a small price for all the above advantages.
 This node could be made half-duplex if desired though, just use 1 HT instead of 2, plug the RX HT 2.5mm plug into the TX HT, and change the duplex settings in rpt.conf and simpleusb.conf/usbradio.conf.

 Kenwood TS-2000's are excellent All-Band All-Mode radios supporting Cross-Band Full-Duplex